ceramicnetwork/rust-ceramic/pipeline/DESIGN.md

 Data enters Ceramic via its API or is discovered over the network and is stored into the raw_events table.
 From there various transformations are applied producing various intermediate tables.
-Each table schema is considered public API and provides access to arbitray queries against the data.
+Each table schema is considered public API and provides access to arbitrary queries against the data.

 ```mermaid
 graph LR;